Max Kepler Preview, Player Props: Twins vs. Rangers

 Max Kepler At The Plate

-- Kepler has picked up a hit in 55 of 98 games this year, with multiple hits 25 times.
+- Kepler has picked up a hit in 58 of 102 games this season, with multiple hits 27 times.

-- Kepler has driven home a run in 36 games this season (36.7%), including more than one RBI in 10.2% of his games and producing three or more of his team's runs on three occasions..
+- Kepler has had an RBI in 36 games this season (35.3%), including 10 multi-RBI outings (9.8%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 39 of 98 games this season, and more than once 11 times.
+- He has scored in 39.2% of his games this season, with two or more runs scored in 10.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.